Foundations of Education

 Students in the Foundations of Education acquire not only theory and research skills, but also tools that enable critique and creative responses to the social, cultural, political, and economic issues that surround the cultural reproduction of schooling.
 Students may be prepared to work in a wide array of educational settings.Ph.D students must take at least 69 hours of post master's credits, of which 30 hours may be dissertation hours.
-The courses in this program includes Schooling in American Society, Academic Writing for the Social Sciences, Deweyan Pragmatism & Education, Discourse in Classrooms & Schools, Foundations of Hip-Hop Based Education, Gender & Education, Informal Learning, Schooling and the Post-Civil Rights Generation, The Analysis of Educational Concepts, Education & Anthropology, Ethnographic Methods in Educational Research
+The courses in this program include Schooling in American Society, Academic Writing for the Social Sciences, Deweyan Pragmatism & Education, Discourse in Classrooms & Schools, Gender & Education, Informal Learning, Schooling and the Post-Civil Rights Generation, The Analysis of Educational Concepts, Education & Anthropology, and Ethnographic Methods in Educational Research.

 Ph.D. program is primarily designed to prepare researchers and higher education faculty.
 The Possible career paths could be but not limited to Leadership roles at educational foundations, faculty jobs, editorial jobs, or policy making for state and national government work.